jlpteaching/dinocpu/assignments/assignment-1.md

 # Hints

 - Start early!
-There is a steep learning curve for Chisel, so start early and ask questions on Piazza and in discussion.
+There is a steep learning curve for Chisel, so start early and ask questions on Campuswire and in discussion.
-- If you need help, come to office hours for the TAs, or post your questions on Piazza.
+- If you need help, come to office hours for the TAs, or post your questions on Campuswire.
 - See [common errors](../documentation/common-errors.md) for some common errors and their solutions.

 ## Printf debugging